j20001970/GDMP/README.md

     `-force_load $(PROJECT_DIR)/path/to/your/GDMP.a`

 ## Building for Linux
+1. Install OpenCV and FFmpeg, then modify `mediapipe/third_party/opencv_linux.BUILD` to make OpenCV visible to Bazel.
-1. Run:
+2. Run:

     ```
     build.py desktop
     ```

-    to build desktop library, generated file will be located in `mediapipe/bazel-bin/GDMP/desktop`, copy the library to your project's `addons/GDMP/libs/linux/x86_64`
+    to build desktop library, then copy `mediapipe/bazel-bin/GDMP/desktop/libGDMP.so` to your Godot project's `addons/GDMP/libs/linux/x86_64`

 ## Building for Windows
-1. Install [MSYS2](https://www.msys2.org) and add `<msys2 path>\usr\bin` to your `PATH` environment variable.
-2. Add `PYTHON_BIN_PATH` environment variable that point to your python.exe.
-3. Check that MSVC compiler and Windows SDK is installed, and refer to [Bazel documentation](https://docs.bazel.build/versions/main/windows.html#build-c-with-msvc) for setting Bazel related environment variables.
+1. Install MSVC compiler and Windows SDK, then setting `BAZEL_VC` environment variable pointing to your VC installation.

+    Refer to [Bazel documentation](https://bazel.build/configure/windows#build_cpp) for more details.
+2. Bash is required for building MediaPipe, make sure `bash` is in `PATH` or setting `BAZEL_SH` environment variable pointing to it.

+    Bash can be installed from [Git for Windows](https://gitforwindows.org) or [MSYS2](https://www.msys2.org)
+3. Install OpenCV and configure `mediapipe` workspace:
+    - Modify `mediapipe/WORKSPACE` for `path` under `windows_opencv` if OpenCV is not installed on `C:\opencv`
+    - Modify `OPENCV_VERSION` in `mediapipe/thrid_party/opencv_windows.BUILD` if OpenCV version is not `3.4.10`

+    Refer to [MediaPipe documentation](https://developers.google.com/mediapipe/framework/getting_started/install#installing_on_windows) for more details.
 4. Run:

     ```
     build.py desktop
     ```

-    to build desktop library, generated file will be located in `mediapipe/bazel-bin/GDMP/desktop`, copy the library to your project's `addons/GDMP/libs/windows/x86_64`
+    to build desktop library, then copy `mediapipe/bazel-bin/GDMP/desktop/GDMP.dll` to your Godot project's `addons/GDMP/libs/windows/x86_64`

     (Optional) also copy `opencv_world3410.dll` to the project and add it as GDNative library dependencies if OpenCV is used in calculators.